froocpu/bld_db/cube/README.md

     AND
         all of the algs matching that signature will be returned.

-This also opens up the possibility of

 ## TODO

 - [ ] Write a wrapper for the `Cube` class:
     - [ ] Configure the rendering properties.
-    - [ ] Create wrapper methods for M moves, S moves, E moves, rotations etc.
+    - [x] Create wrapper methods for M moves, S moves, E moves, rotations etc.
 - [ ] Decide on a method of storing and querying the deltas rather than individual algs.
 - [ ] Image rendering:
     - [ ] What images should be rendered for each case?